made-indrayana/indras-essentials/README.md

-# dsa-essentials
+# indras-essentials
-Collections of Double Shot Audio's essentials for programming
+Collections of Indra's essentials for programming